wp-plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

+= 1.7.58 =
-= 1.7.57 =
+Major bug is resolved (bug of database creating, not database updating) = 1.7.57 =
 Data updating bugs of editors are fixed.
 Thanks to **Latibro**.
 Control of Error Log is added.